 All jurisdictions, with the exception of the Northern Territory, currently have a policy or strategy for reforming their systems for protecting children.
-There are a number of developments designed to strengthen control of how systems for protecting children operate and to ensure that organisations and services adhere to high quality standards.
-Child-safe standards and guidelines for organisations providing direct care and support to children, and for individuals working with children (including carers), are apparent in several states.
+There are a number of developments designed to strengthen control of the way in which systems for protecting children operate and to ensure that organisations and services adhere to high quality standards.
 The Commonwealth government has also developed national Out-of-Home Care (OOHC) standards, which are made up of six high-level outcomes or goals for protecting Australia's children, as follows:

-- Diverting children from statutory child protection - Reducing re-reporting to statutory child protection - Increasing exits from OOHC - Reducing the number of children in OOHC - Improving outcomes for children in OOHC and post-care, and - Reducing the over-representation of Aboriginal children in the statutory child protection system28.
+- Diverting children from statutory child protection - Reducing re-reporting to statutory child protection - Increasing exits from OOHC - Reducing the number of children in OOHC - Improving outcomes for children in OOHC and post-care, and

+• Reducing the over-representation of Aboriginal children in the statutory child protection system.34